What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 Defining Remote Uniform Inventory Management

-Remote uniform inventory management is a model where uniform stock is held, tracked, and distributed from an off-site facility rather than stored at the customer’s location.
+Remote uniform inventory management is a model where the customer’s uniform stock is held, tracked, and distributed from an off-site facility rather than stored at the customer’s location.
 Instead of managing shelves, closets, and storage rooms internally, organizations rely on a centralized system to manage inventory availability and employee eligibility.

 Key components of remote inventory management include: